Some of the more common questions asked by Change Leads

 Yes, market firms will be able to use their own Contract Builder systems as Lloyd’s has not mandated this.
 However, for release one firms will need to manually enter the data from their own Contract Builder system into Delegated Contract Manager as it will not be until release two that Lloyd’s will introduce an API (integration).

-Is there a reporting function from Delegated Contract Manager?
+Is there a reporting function from Delegated Contract and Oversight Manager?

 Can roles be re-assigned once the registration process has commenced?